jasp-stats/jasp-desktop/Docs/development/translate.md

 3. R-files

 	*  a.
 All literal strings such as titles and messages must be embedded in the gettext() function, e.g, title=gettext("Hypothesis")
 	*  b.
 Unicode character may not appear in the literals strings as output strings.
 For instance, title="McDonald's \u03C9" must be coded as gettextf(“McDonald's %s”,” \u03C9") instead of title=gettext("McDonald's \u03C9").
 The same is true for a single % character in a gettext.
 It must be transformed to a gettextf with a double %%.
-Please report if you know a better solution.
+Please let us know if you have a better solution.
 	*  c.
 All paste and paste0 functions must be replaced by the gettext or the gettextf functions.
 For example:

        overtitle = paste0(100 * options$confidenceIntervalInterval, "% CI for Proportion"))